Annual Report on Whistleblowing Disclosures 2020-21

 - the Director of the SFO reasonably believes that in the reasonable belief of the worker the disclosure is made in the public interest and tends to show a criminal offence, miscarriage of justice or other relevant failure providing that the worker does not breach legal professional privilege or commit an offence by making it.

-The SFO’s standard policy is to treat whistleblowing disclosures in confidence.
+The SFO’s policy is to treat whistleblowing disclosures in confidence.
 Those who wish to report wrongdoing relating to matters falling within the SFO’s remit may do so via our online secure portal.

 Whistleblowers continue to provide a vital source of information to the SFO in the fight against economic crime.